Masahiro Hasemi: Note on fastest lap in Formula One

 It was initially announced that Hasemi set the fastest lap at the 1976 Japanese Grand Prix, but it was a measurement mistake, and, several days later, the circuit issued a press release to correct the fastest lap holder of the race to Jacques Laffite.
 This press release was promptly made known in Japan, and the Japan Automobile Federation (JAF) and Japanese media corrected the record.
-But this correction was not made well known outside Japan, thus, Hasemi is credited with one fastest lap in many record books.
+But this correction was not made well known outside Japan, thus, Hasemi remains credited with a fastest lap in many record books.